danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

 I created an open source python library called [Staticfy](https://github.com/danidee10/Staticfy) to automate this process.

-To Use Staticfy, install if from pip
+To Use Staticfy, install it from pip:

 {% highlight bash %}
 $ pip install staticfy